 For music majors, the School of Music awards numerous scholarships — up to full-tuition awards.
 Additionally, many TCU students receive both music and academic scholarships.
 Under special circumstances, non-music majors might also be considered for scholarship awards based on audition and the specific needs of the performing ensembles.

 To be considered for an academic scholarship, complete the standard TCU Undergraduate Student Application and the School of Music Admission Application by February 1.
-Music applicants interested in an earlier admission response are strongly encouraged to complete the TCU application before the TCU Early Action deadline of November 1.
-TCU Early Action provides application review and nonbinding university notification by January 1, while allowing applicants to decide by May 1 (national candidate reply date).
+We encourage music applicants to apply before the TCU Early Action deadline of November 1 so that students can schedule auditions as soon as possible and receive admissions decisions shortly after auditioning.

 Music scholarships, including the prestigious Nordan scholarships (explained below), will be considered by audition during one of the scheduled audition dates; applicants must complete the online School of Music Admission Application before an audition time can be scheduled.